ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/lp_ticker.md

 ##### Notes

-Watch out for these common pitfalls when implementing this API:
+Be careful around these common trouble areas when implementing this API:

 - The ticker cannot drift when rescheduled repeatedly
 - The ticker keeps counting when it rolls over